-If you’ve been following our Flywheel Bike series you’ll know what a versatile, reliable training tool the bike is.
-But before incorporating it into your client’s program, there’s a few basic work theory ideas you’ll need to be across to make full use of it.
+If you’ve ever used the AirBike you’ll know what a versatile, reliable training tool it is.
+Before incorporating it into your client’s program, there are a few energy system principles you’ll need to learn.

-With your client’s assessment on the Flywheel Bike complete, you should have a good sense of areas the client needs to improve in.
-If the clients Aerobic Capacity (or sustain, in OPEX Fitness speak) needs work, appreciate you can’t just start your client anywhere.
-To ensure they enjoy long term improvement you’ll need to progress them from endurance to power on the bike.
+With your client’s assessment on the AirBike complete, you should have a good sense of the client’s current fitness abilities.
+If the client’s aerobic capacity (OPEX Sustain) needs work, realize you can’t just start anywhere.
+To build your client’s aerobic system you’ll need to progress them from endurance to power on the bike.